Podagra

 Tophaceous gout – chronic gout in which hard lumps made of uric acid crystals, known as tophi, form around a joint – may be diagnosed by sampling the tophi, which are located right beneath the skin.

-If joint fluid analysis is not possible, tentative diagnosis may be made based on the person's medical history, symptoms, a physical examination, and urine and blood tests to assess uric acid levels.
+If joint fluid analysis is not possible, a tentative diagnosis may be made based on the person's medical history, symptoms, a physical examination, and urine and blood tests to assess uric acid levels.
 The Ada app can also offer a free assessment of your symptoms.
+7

 Good to know: Hyperuricemia – high levels of uric acid in the blood – is not necessarily diagnostic of gout.
 Uric acid levels in the blood may fluctuate over the day.
 Podagra and gout may also sometimes be triggered by an abrupt drop in uric acid levels, so gout could be present despite uric acid levels being normal at the point in time when blood is drawn.
-8

-Blood tests may also be analyzed for other indicators of gout or factors which may increase its likelihood, such as levels of white blood cells, triglycerides, high-density lipoproteins, glucose, as well as renal and liver function (see blood test results).
+Blood tests may also be analyzed for other indicators of gout or factors that may increase its likelihood, such as levels of white blood cells, triglycerides, high-density lipoproteins, glucose, as well as renal and liver function (see blood test results).

 Ultrasound scans or X-rays of the affected joint may be helpful to look for signs of damage as a result of persistent gout.
-9 10
+8 9

 Podagra treatment may consist only of short-term treatment to shorten and lessen the symptoms of a podagra attack.
 Lifestyle interventions may be recommended, if applicable.
 In cases of recurrent attacks, longer-term management may be needed to prevent further attacks and permanent damage to the joints.